matt-development-work/RootedJS/README.md

 _This project will not turn into a framework and it will always be a resource for developers to reference many different different possible combinations of strategies to use for programming their own custom frontend server frameworks (and as package modules).
 Continuously-developing boilerplate server framework examples will always be available to deploy and use in their entirety.
 This project will always be open-source and it will always use Node.js as the only backend programming language while always being integrable with all backend technologies._

 **@author [Matt Fagan](https://github.com/matt-development-work/)**
-_"Rootedjs serves as a blog where I publish creative writing, and there is no guarantee that any concept here will turn into public source code available in this repository.
-All documented text follows the terms of the MIT license within."_
+_"Rootedjs serves as a blog where I publish creative writing, and there is no guarantee that any concept here will turn into public source code to be available within this repository.
+All text documented within this repository adheres to the terms of the MIT license included within."_

 ---